mabur/carma/docs/dynamic_array_algorithms.md

   The order of the remaining items is NOT preserved.

 ## Dynamic Array Macros O(count)

+- `ERASE_FRONT(dynamic_array)` erases the first item.
+  Decreases count by one.
+  All remaining items are shifted by one index.

 - `PREPEND(dynamic_array, item)` adds item to the beginning of the dynamic_array.
   It shifts all previously existing items by one index.